Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Weighing neutrinos with high redshift only lensing maps

 The presence of dark energy can affect the above in two ways: \begin{enumerate} \item The matter power spectrum $P_{\delta\delta}$ is obtained from the primordial scale independent power spectrum by applying the appropriate transfer function $T(k)$ (which accounts for the fact that growth is suppressed for modes which enter the horizon during radiation domination) and is also linearly proportional to a scale-independent damping factor $g(z)$ \cite{Pan2015}.
 This damping factor $g(z)$ describes the suppression of growth in the presence of dark energy (due to potential decays on all scales); it is normalised such that it is unity during matter domination.

 \item Dark energy can also affect the geometry of the universe by changing the redshift dependence of the radial comoving distance, $\chi(z)\rightarrow{\chi^\prime(z)}$.
-We will argue in the following paragraphs that the effect of this on lensing is expected to be small at high redshifts once we fix the angular scale of the sound horizon; this scale is effectively fixed when we combine our lensing measurements with those of the primary CMB, which constrain the angle subtended by the sound horizon at very high precision. \comment{The lensing kernel $(1-\chi/\chi_\star)^2$, with all the cosmological dependence entering from $\chi_\star$.
-Since we are keeping the angular scale of the sound horizon fixed, $\chi_*$ is also fixed, and therefore the effect that dark energy has on this is very small.} \end{enumerate}
+We will argue in the following paragraphs that the effect of this on lensing is expected to be small at high redshifts once we fix the angular scale of the sound horizon; this scale is effectively fixed when we combine our lensing measurements with those of the primary CMB, which constrain the angle subtended by the sound horizon at very high precision. \end{enumerate}

 By delensing the low redshift matter perturbations, we remove completely the effects that dark energy has on growth since there are no longer any affected matter perturbations contained in the high redshift lensing maps.
 The only possible effect that dark energy can have is on geometry by altering the radial comoving distance to redshift $z$ given by